LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/coin-price-data/CryptoCompare.md

 CryptoCompare is a digital platform that offers an extensive API tailored to the world of cryptocurrencies.
 The CryptoCompare API provides users with a wealth of information, including real-time and historical cryptocurrency price data, market analysis, and other vital metrics across a multitude of exchanges.
 This comprehensive data set is invaluable for traders, investors, researchers, and developers aiming to integrate cryptocurrency data into their applications or platforms.
 By offering a combination of accuracy, breadth, and ease of use, CryptoCompare has solidified its position as a go-to resource for those seeking reliable insights into the ever-evolving cryptocurrency market.

-The following guide illustrates an easy example of how to retrieve a `uint256` value from the CryptoCompare API into your blockchain smart contract, using our highly-resilient Chainlink node infrastructure as an oracle for your data needs.
+The following guide illustrates an easy example of how to retrieve a `uint256` value from the CryptoCompare API, and write it to your blockchain smart contract using our highly-resilient Chainlink oracle infrastructure.

 ## Real-world example